The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/2-css.md

 ![The same page with CSS.](../.gitbook/assets/css-zen-garden.png)

 You can see this page at [https://csszengarden.com/](https://csszengarden.com/), a website dedicated to showing the power of CSS.
-It showcases a variety of designs of the the exact same HTML.
+It showcases a variety of designs of the exact same HTML.
 The only thing that changes is the CSS!

 **CSS** stands for **Cascading Style Sheets** and it is responsible for defining the appearance of HTML documents including (but not limited to):
 * Colors (background colors, text colors, etc...)